 How remarkable is that for a teenager?
 And so refreshing to not have to worry about him in this regard.
 I have two other teens, so I know what a deep favour from the universe this is.
 Stand strong and proud, my boy, because if you don’t mind the back-breaking work of laying down your own path in life, I think you’re going to be okay one way or another.

 Here’s the thing, I’m rambling, I know it.
 I’m usually so careful to construct a well-thought out piece of writing because that’s what I do!
 But our kids make us ramble, don’t you think?
 They’re like slippery eels, flashing rainbows in the sunlight and so difficult to grab hold of.
-We can only watch and wonder.
+We can only watch and wonder from our perch here on the last hurdle.

 I do want to say this before I let you go: I’m not there yet.
 This push through year 12 and beyond feels like the final hurdle of this particular tough mudder (there will be so many other races to get through after, but let me just be here for now).
 There’s this one last big push and I just feel so tired.
 I feel like I’ve been running alongside this boy his whole life thus far and he is young and I am old and I’m done.